 Several defined contribution plans and a limited number of defined benefit plans have been set up throughout the different Group entities.
-The related obligations are non-material from a Group perspective.

 Length-of-service awards payable to employees on retirement and jubilees

 Obligations for the payment of length-of-service awards and jubilees are measured by the projected unit credit method and recognised as a liability.